Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Further_Applications/Material_selection.md

 # Material Selection

-Linen has been identified as the most suitable material from experiments.
-Details of similar materials that could be used are discussed below:
+While linen has been identified as the most suitable material from experiments, there are multiple materials similar to linen and are suitable for real-life applications.
+The details are discussed below:

 ## Recycled clothes